Important notice: Members retiring on or after Aug. 1, 2023, must have at least 20 years of total service credit to be eligible for coverage.

 Survivors of Active Members or Disability Benefit Recipients

 A spouse, child or disabled adult child who is granted survivor benefits under division (C)(2) of section 3307.66, Revised Code, and who was an eligible dependent at the time of the active member’s or disability benefit recipient’s death.
 For survivors of active members, if the effective date of survivor benefits is Jan.
-1, 2004, or later, 15 or more years of service at the time of the member’s death may be required depending on the type of survivor benefit selected.
+1, 2004, through July 1, 2023, 15 or more years of service at the time of the member’s death may be required depending on the type of survivor benefit selected.
+If the effective date of survivor benefits is on or after Aug.
+1, 2023, 20 or more years of service at the time of the member’s death may be required.

 Enrolling as a New Benefit Recipient